Bob Stoops retakes Oklahoma football helm after Riley leaves for USC

 He's currently a college football analyst for Fox Sports.

-In his time in charge at OU, Stoops led the Sooners to a national championship title in 2000 and national championship appearances in 2004, 2005, and 2009.
+In his time in charge at Oklahoma, Stoops led the Sooners to a national championship title in 2000 and national championship appearances in 2004, 2005 and 2009.

 They won 10 Big 12 Conference championships under Stoops.